PoXel6/PoXel6/README.md

 Sex !haver.
 (I use Arch, BTW)

-Masters in AI complexity and complaining at Hallucinations Uni.
+Masters in AI complexity and complaining, at Hallucinations Uni.

 Loves shiny objects; but it's not a syndrome.